damianhakert/damianhakert.github.io/source/posts/2016-11-18-cognitive-logic-talks-migrating-to-gitlab.html.md

 * Easily Configurable CI
 * Easy migration from GitHub

-Johan also told me that his team's biggest challenge with GitLab is that it can be difficult to orchestrate CI between repositories; they're looking forward to being able to chain testing between repositories.
+Johan also told me that his team's biggest challenge with GitLab is that it can be difficult to orchestrate CI between repositories; he says they're looking forward to being able to chain testing between repositories.
+A fix is in the works - in typical fashion, minutes after I posted his query on Slack our Head of Product, [Mark Pundsack](https://twitter.com/MarkPundsack), wrote back that we have [existing functionality](https://docs.gitlab.com/ce/ci/triggers/) that allows one pipeline to trigger another pipeline in a different project.
+There are also several [issues](https://gitlab.com/gitlab-org/gitlab-ee/issues/933) open to make this better.

 Read the full conversation below!